appacademy/graduated-job_seeker-program/pairboarding-problems/w1d1-a.md

+## Behavioral

+* Tell me about yourself
+* What are some of your professional development goals?
+* Tell me about a goal that you set that took a long time to achieve or that you are still working towards.
+How do you keep focused on the goal given the other priorities you have?

 ## Easy

 Initially, there is a Robot at position (0, 0).
 Given a sequence of its moves, judge if this robot makes a circle, which means it moves back to the original place.